Glitterbug (album)

 Glitterbug is the third major studio album by British rock band The Wombats.
-The album was produced by Mark Crew alongside the band themselves, and was released on the 13th of April 2015.
-The first single from the album, "Your Body Is a Weapon", was released on iTunes on the 2nd of October 2013 in the United Kingdom and the 3rd of December in the United States.
+The album was produced by Mark Crew alongside the band themselves, and was released on 13 April 2015.
+The first single from the album, "Your Body Is a Weapon", was released on iTunes on 2 October 2013 in the United Kingdom and 3 December in the United States.
 This was followed by "Greek Tragedy", "Give Me a Try", "Be Your Shadow" and "Emoticons".
 To celebrate the album's release, the Glitterbug B Sides EP was released on the same day.
-The album entered the UK charts at #5 and reached #2 in Australia, as well as charting at #91 in the US, becoming the band's first to appear in the Billboard 200.
+The album entered the UK charts at number 5 and reached number 2 in Australia, as well as charting at number 91 in the US, becoming the band's first to appear on the Billboard 200.
 The band supported the album with their Glitterbug Tour 2015.

 Reception

 Glitterbug has received mixed reviews from critics, with XFM describing it as "outstanding" and "full of wit, heart and huge singalong choruses".
 It has also been described as The Wombats' "finest album to date".
 Rolling Stone gave the album a positive review, singling out "The English Summer" and "Isabel" as "terrific".
 Renowned for Sound claims that The Wombats "don't step wrong once, with every song having a particular merit to it that makes it worth repeating again and again."
 Rebecca M. Williams of Exclaim! wrote that "while their approach is a little aggressive at times, making it a little too much to take in at once, Glitterbug is full of tracks that prove there's no reason not to indulge in it."
 However, Michael Hann from The Guardian described the album as "desperately un-involving."

 Glitterbug was named one of the best 30 albums of 2015 by Radio X.